return42/sphkerneldoc/linux_src_doc/include/linux/usb/gadget_h.rst

 short_not_ok
     When reading data, makes short packets be treated as errors (queue stops advancing till cleanup).

+dma_mapped
+    Indicates if request has been mapped to DMA (internal)

 complete
     Function called when request completes, so this request and